-6. The parties understand and agree that Count One carries the following maximum penalties: a maximum of life imprisonment and a \$5,000,000 fine; a mandatory minimum term of 5 years of imprisonment; and a mandatory special assessment of \$100.
-Count One also requires at least 4 years of supervised release, and a maximum of a lifetime on supervised release.
-Count Two has the following maximum penalties: 10 years and \$250,000; a mandatory special assessment of \$100; and a maximum of 3 years of supervised release.
+6. The parties understand and agree that Count One carries the following maximum penalties: a maximum of forty years imprisonment and a \$10,000,000 fine; a mandatory minimum term of 5 years of imprisonment; and a mandatory special assessment of \$100.
+Count One also requires at least 5 years of supervised release, and a maximum of a lifetime on supervised release.
+Count Two carries a maximum of ten-years imprisonment, a maximum fine of \$250,000, a special assessment of \$100, and a maximum term of three years' supervised release.